TheExtraOne/Planner/README.md

 ## 1. 🎯 Goal

-The **Learning Planner** application helps users structure and track their learning journey.
+The **TaskFlow** application helps users structure and track their learning journey.
 Each user can create projects, break them down into subgoals, attach useful materials, and monitor their progress.

 The MVP focuses on: